guidebooks/store/guidebooks/ml/codeflare/tuning/index.md

 # Codeflare Fine-Tuning Applications

-Finetuning means taking weights of a trained neural network and use it as initialization for a new model being trained on data from the same domain
+Fine tuning means taking weights of a trained neural network and use it as initialization for a new model being trained on data from the same domain.

+## Which fine-tuning application do you want to run?

 === "GLUE"
     --8<-- "./glue"